fieldtrip/website/template/electrode.md

 # Template 3-D electrode sets

-Electrodes are represented as points in 3-D Carthesian space, i.e. with an X, Y and Z position for each electrode.
+Electrodes are represented as points in 3-D Cartesian space, i.e. with an X, Y and Z position for each electrode.
 Furthermore, each electrode has a label.
 There is a frequently asked question about [how the electrode structure is described](/faq/how_are_electrodes_magnetometers_or_gradiometers_described).

 You can use the following snippet of code to get a quick overview of the template electrode sets.